PeteGouldbourne/consult-with-icg-wes/getting-started.md

 ## Step 3.
 Choose a location and a payment option
 {: #tutorial-location-payment}

-For {{site.data.keyword.cloud_notm}} Garage services, select an IBM Garage location from the list.
+For {{site.data.keyword.IBM_notm}} Garage services, select an IBM Garage location from the list.

 Choose one of two payment options:
 * **Bill IBM Cloud Account**.
 Select this option to pay for the consulting service with your {{site.data.keyword.cloud_notm}} account and subscription credits.